miguelmota/ethereum-development-with-go-book/en/smart-contract-compile/README.md

 }
 ```

-Although this smart contract is simple and will work for this example,
+Although this smart contract is simple it'll will work for this example.

 Now we can generate the ABI from a solidity source file.